kimtore/visp/doc/commands.md

 * `cursor current`

-  Move the cursor to MPD's current track.
+  Move the cursor to the currently playing track.

 * `cursor up`
   `cursor down`